Career Definition for an Executive Television Director

 Alternate Career Options

 Art directors often have a bachelor's degree in a field related to art and design, along with work experience.
 Their job duties include creating the basic designs for newspaper, product packaging and magazine projects, and then directing workers who develop the layouts and artwork.
-BLS projected a slower-than-average employment growth of 2% from 2014 to 2024 for art directors.
-As of May 2015, the median annual wage for art directors was $89,760.
+BLS projected average employment growth of 5% from 2016 to 2026 for art directors.
+As of May 2018, the median annual wage for art directors was $92,780.